X 4005 railcar Mistral.

-When they released this Diesel Motor Unit, Mistral Train Models’ people, for their beginnings in model railway, wanted to strike a great blow, with a pretty model, and a sophisticated electronics designed by themselves from A to Z (pride!).
+When they released this railcar, Mistral Train Models’ people, for their beginnings in model railway, wanted to strike a great blow, with a pretty model, and a sophisticated electronics designed by themselves from A to Z (pride!).
 But, as popular wisdom says, is not the best — often — the enemy of good?

 A proprietary electronics is very nice, but much less adaptable than a decoder made by a specialist of the thing.
 As a result, there are questionable automatisms, for example, the automatic switching of red lights in parking, to the white lights in maneuver, which has never existed in reality!
 It would not have been a concern if we, the users, had been able to modify this behavior.
 But nope!
 Everything is fixed on this card.
 Let’s not even talk about function mapping!